Sheng nü: Reaction

-7th president of the Republic of China, Tsai Ing-wen, won the 2016 Taiwan election while being labelled a leftover woman.
+Tsai Ing-wen, seventh president of the Republic of China, won the 2016 Taiwan election while being labelled a leftover woman.

 Powerful figures of modern-day China have publicly expressed irritation towards the growing feminist movement in their male-dominated society.
-Feng Gang, a leading sociologist, posted on social media "History has proved that academia is not the domain of women".
-Xu Youzhe the CEO of one of China's most popular gaming companies, Duoyi Network, mentioned "If a woman in her lifetime has fewer than two children, no matter how hard she works, she is destined to be unhappy".
-These comments are some of the many examples of the outward condemnation towards the growing feminist movement in China.
+Feng Gang, a leading sociologist, posted on social media, "History has proved that academia is not the domain of women".
+Xu Youzhe, the CEO of one of China's most popular gaming companies, Duoyi Network, said, "If a woman in her lifetime has fewer than two children, no matter how hard she works, she is destined to be unhappy".

-China's government have also been known to combat the growing feminist movement in China.
+China's government has also been known to combat the growing feminist movement in China.
 On International Women's Day in 2015, feminists in China were detained for publicly raising awareness about sexual harassment on public transportation.
-Five Women in Beijing were also arrested and sent to a detention center by the Public Security Bureau for handing out the feminist sticker.
-In 2017, Women's Voices, a social media account run by China's most prominent feminists, was suspended with no specific explanation as to why.
+Five women in Beijing were also arrested and sent to a detention center by the Public Security Bureau for handing out feminist stickers.
+In 2017, Women's Voices, a social media account run by China's most prominent feminists, was suspended with no specific explanation why.

 The first female president of Taiwan, Tsai Ing-Wen, aged 59 at the time she assumed office, was criticized for being an unmarried president and so-called 'leftover woman'.
-The Chinese State newspaper Xinhua shamed Tsai Ing-Wen by commenting, "As a single female politician, she lacks the emotional drag of love, the pull of the 'home,’ and no children to care for."
+The Chinese state newspaper Xinhua shamed Tsai Ing-Wen by commenting, "As a single female politician, she lacks the emotional drag of love, the pull of the 'home,' and no children to care for."

 Chinese women have taken initiative to form social clubs where they support one another over the pressures of marriage and motherhood.
-An article written by The Atlantic state that these social groups have over 1,000 members.
-Sandra Bao is a co-founder and a fashion magazine editor who formed a social group known as "Leftover Attitude" in Shanghai as a way to support unmarried professional women.
-She states, "Parents are pressuring us, the media label us, there's a whole industry of matchmakers and others out there telling us it's a problem to be single".
+According to an article published in The Atlantic, these social groups have over 1,000 members.
+Sandra Bao is a fashion magazine editor who co-founded a social group known as "Leftover Attitude" in Shanghai as a way to support unmarried professional women.
+She says, "Parents are pressuring us, the media label us, there's a whole industry of matchmakers and others out there telling us it's a problem to be single".

-Recently, feminists in China change the original meaning of "leftover women"("剩女") into “'victorious' women" ("胜女"), but retain the pronunciation of "Shengnu".
-This move is purposed to emphasize the independence gained by single women.
-In fact, unlike the social image imposed on "Shengnu", most unmarried females living in urban areas do not value wealth as the sole criterion when they search for their other half, even though they will not completely ignore that.
+Recently, feminists in China changed the original meaning of "leftover women"("剩女") into "'victorious' women" ("胜女"), but retained the pronunciation of shengnu.
+The intent was to emphasize the independence gained by single women.
+In fact, unlike the social image imposed on shengnu, most unmarried females living in urban areas do not value wealth as the sole criterion when they search for a spouse, even though they will not completely ignore that.